Basavannevva/ChatApp/README.md

   messagingSenderId: "<your-messagingSenderId>"
 };

-#in your App.js
-# Initialize Firebase
+# Initialize Firebase in your App.js
 import * as firebase from 'firebase';

 const firebaseConfig = {